Mediamazine

 1. Make sure you are signed into Flickr.

-2. In the top navigation bar on the Flickr site (see Figure 2), click the You menu, and choose the Your Sets option.
+2. In the top navigation bar on the Flickr site, click the You menu, shown in Figure 2, below.
+Then, choose the Your Sets option.

 Figure 2: Finding Your Sets in the Flickr menu

-In later posts, I’ll explain how you can organize and view photos on Flickr.
+In later posts, we’ll explain how you can organize and view photos on Flickr.

 Filed Under: F